 - Echocardiography.
 This test uses sound waves to create images of your heart to check for signs of infection or damage to your heart.

 Treatment for brucellosis aims to relieve symptoms, prevent a relapse of the disease and avoid complications.
 You'll need to take antibiotics for at least six weeks, and your symptoms may not go away completely for several months.
-The disease can also return and may become chronic.
+The disease may also return and become chronic.

 Preparing for your appointment

-If you suspect that you have brucellosis, you're likely to start by seeing your family doctor or a general practitioner.
+If you think you may have brucellosis, you're likely to start by seeing your family doctor or a general practitioner.
 You may be referred to an infectious disease specialist.

 What you can do